 Thailand is swiftly gaining popularity as one of the choicest holiday destinations in Asia.
 Its white-sand pristine beaches, originated by palms trees and rocky mountains would best fit any travelers beach-fantasy.
-The coral-reefs, marine life, waterfalls, dense forests will tickle every explorers curiosity.
-When it comes to the month specific tourism, November to April is the peak season.
-But in this blog we will explore the Thailand in August.
-This will help you to plan your holidays to Thailand in august even better than the peak season.
+The coral reefs, marine life, waterfalls, dense forests will tickle every explorer’s curiosity.
+When it comes to the month specific tourism, November to April is the peak season and August is the month that experiences monsoon in spirits.
+But there are many places to visit in Thailand in August that you can witness at their best in this month.
+This will help you to plan your holidays to Thailand in August when the opportunities even better than the peak season.

 10 Best Places To Visit In Thailand In August

 If you are in Thailand in August, where to go still should still not be your concern.
 Get ready to explore the places in Thailand when they have been showered upon by rain.
 Here are some places you can visit and the things to do in Thailand during the month of August:

 1. Ko Samui

 Just as mentioned above, places in the Upper Gulf Coast are the best to visit in Thailand in August.
 Thailand’s second largest island, Ko Samui, is situated in the Gulf of Thailand off the east coast of the Kra Isthmus.
 This picturesque island is popular for its palm-fringed beaches, coconut groves and dense, mountainous rainforest.

 The most popular beaches of Ko Samui are Chaweng and Lamai.
 Ko Samui also boasts of several luxury resorts and posh spas but there are cheaper accomodations too.
 A major tourist attraction, the 12m-tall golden Big Buddha statue at Wat Phra Yai Temple is located on a tiny island connected to Ko Samui by a causeway.

 Thailand Holiday Packages On TravelTriangle